Textual Entailment is not a Better Bias Metric than Token Probability: Introduction

 Implicit social biases in language models (LMs) are widely acknowledged but difficult to empirically measure.
 Social biases in LMs are usually measured via \textbf{bias benchmark datasets} such as \citet{nadeem-etal-2021-stereoset} and \citet{nangia-etal-2020-crows}, many of which rely on aggregating token probabilities of specific model outputs to calculate bias scores.
 Advantages of token probability (TP) bias metrics include their applicability to upstream pre-trained models and their intuitive interpretability.
 The main criticism of TP bias measurement is that it is so far removed from actual LM use cases that its results may not accurately represent the likelihood of real-world harm in downstream applications \cite{delobelle-etal-2022-measuring, kaneko-etal-2022-debiasing}.

-For this reason, fairness experts recommend \textit{in situ} evaluation of LM systems on realistic inputs, focusing on the salient risks of social bias for a system's user base, domain, and intended purpose, such as the localized bias evaluation proposed by \citet{libra-2025}.
-However, downstream bias evaluation is ill-suited for comparing the risk of social biases across a variety of LMs.
-Because \textit{in situ} evaluation usually occurs on a model that has already been finetuned for a specific task, it is generally impractical to finetune multiple models to determine their relative safety risks.
+For this reason, fairness experts recommend \textit{in situ} evaluation of LM systems on realistic inputs, such as the localized bias evaluation proposed by \citet{libra-2025}.
+However, downstream bias evaluation is ill-suited for \textit{comparing} the risk of social biases across a variety of LMs.
+Because such evaluation usually occurs on a model that has already been finetuned for a specific task, it is generally impractical to finetune multiple models to determine their relative safety risks.
 LM system designers who are choosing between possible base LMs and want to choose a base model that will minimize biases relevant to their specific users need generalizable, multiple-model bias evaluation.

-Thus, there is a necessity for \textbf{midstream} bias evaluation metrics that evaluate an LM's degree of social bias on realistic NLP tasks, but can be relatively easily applied to multiple models and do not rely on knowledge of a specific use case.
-We propose using natural language inference (NLI) --- specifically, textual entailment --- as a midstream bias evaluation task, which is both more realistic than TP metrics and more generalizable than customized \textit{in situ} risk evaluation.
-The primary contributions of this work are: \begin{itemize} \item Development and release of a novel NLI bias benchmark dataset\footnote{Dataset and code available at \url{https://github.com/katyfelkner/wq-nli}.} \item The first detailed comparison of NLI and TP bias evaluation metrics on \textit{exactly the same set of bias definitions} \item Detailed breakdowns of factors affecting bias scores for TP and NLI \end{itemize}
+Thus, there is a necessity for alternatives to TP bias evaluation metrics, which should be easily applicable to multiple models and should not rely on knowledge of a specific use case.
+Ideally, this metric should also be somewhat reflective of real NLP tasks, while maintaining general applicability.
+We propose using \textbf{natural language inference (NLI)} --- specifically, \textbf{textual entailment classification} --- as an alternative bias evaluation task.
+The primary contributions of this work are: \begin{itemize} \item Development and release of a novel NLI bias benchmark dataset\footnote{Dataset and code available at \url{https://github.com/katyfelkner/wq-nli} and are released under MIT License.} \item The first detailed comparison of NLI and TP bias evaluation metrics on \textit{exactly the same set of bias definitions} \item Detailed breakdowns of factors affecting bias scores for TP and NLI \end{itemize}

-Through detailed analysis of the behavior of NLI and TP bias evaluations at multiple levels (stereotype categories, specific stereotypes, and individual test instances) and across three model families, nine models, and three debiasing conditions for each, we find significant differences in bias evaluation results.
+Through detailed analysis of the behavior of NLI and TP bias evaluations at multiple levels (stereotype categories, specific stereotypes, and individual test instances) and across seven model families, seventeen models, and three debiasing conditions, we find significant differences in bias evaluation results.
 Crucially, we compare the two tasks on exactly the same set of community-sourced bias definitions, so any difference in evaluation results is due to the design of bias metrics, not the content of benchmark datasets.
+We find that TP and NLI behave differently as bias metrics, but there is insuffienct evidence that NLI is suitable as a drop-in replacement for TP bias metrics.